Cookie Settings

 Violation of PGA of Ontario Pace of Play Policy

-• Second Offense – any player within a group exceeding the stipulated Time Par for the second time will incur a $50 fine and will be allocated tee times at the end of the next tournament draw.
+• Second Offence – any player within a group exceeding the stipulated Time Par for the second time will incur a $50 fine and will be allocated tee times at the end of the next tournament draw.

-• Third Offense – any player within a group exceeding the stipulated Time Par for the third time will incur a $200 fine and will be allocated tee times at the end of the next tournament draw.
+• Third Offence – any player within a group exceeding the stipulated Time Par for the third time will incur a $200 fine and will be allocated tee times at the end of the next tournament draw.

 Click here to view Pace of Play Policy and Appeals Process